Thermalization without detailed balance: population oscillations in the absence of coherences

 The VDB or oscillation strength required to trigger the oscillatory decay can be found by analyzing the eigenvalues of $M$.
-The oscillation strength is the difference between the rate of the clockwise and counterclockwise process, i.e., $c=a_{-+}a_{+0}a_{0-}-a_{-0}a_{0+}a_{+-}$.
+The oscillation strength is the difference between the rate of the counterclockwise and clockwise process, i.e., $c=a_{-+}a_{+0}a_{0-}-a_{-0}a_{0+}a_{+-}$.
 To have oscillatory decay, $c$ should keep the inequality (see Sec.
 S.2 on the Supplemental Material)